 Perfect for surprise gifts or sending flowers to someone with a busy schedule.

 Letterbox flowers are particularly popular for occasions like birthdays, anniversaries, and just-because gifts.
 Once the recipient unpacks them, they simply need to arrange the stems in a vase and watch them bloom over the next few days.
+To know more about why letterbox flowers are the future of flower delivery, head over to our recent blog post.

 What Are Postbox Flowers?